NariieL/NariieL/SOZFiles.md

 > Drag & Drop inventory to improve usability.

-> A modern phone based on NPWD.
+> A modern phone, with its applications.

 > Free mappings created by our team, as well as map modifications added.